kernelkit/infix/src/netbrowse/README.md

 mDNS Network Browser
 ====================

-This Python program both advertises CNAMEs (using D-Bus to Avahi) and provides an mDNS browser over fastcgi for, e.g., Nginx.
+This program is a Python Flask app that provides an mDNS browser for, e.g., Nginx.
+It is intended to answer calls to https://network.local

-To start the program:

-    netbrowse $hostname.local network.local

 A UNIX socket, for fastcgi, is created in `/tmp/netbrowse.sock` with permissions 0660 as the user and group the program is started as.